UnconnectedBedna/shrink-backup/README.md

 **Ultra-fast incremental backups to existing img files.**

 See [wiki](https://github.com/UnconnectedBedna/shrink-backup/wiki) for a bit more information about usage.<br>
 [Ideas and feedback](https://github.com/UnconnectedBedna/shrink-backup/discussions) is always appreciated, whether it's positive or negative.
-Please just keep it civil. :)
+Please just keep it civil. :)<br>
+Or if you find a bug or think something is missing in the script, please file a [Bug report or Feature request](https://github.com/UnconnectedBedna/shrink-backup/issues/new/choose)

-**Don't forget to make the script executable.**
+**Don't forget to ensure the script is executable.**

 **To restore a backup, simply "burn" the img file to a device using your favorite method.**<br>
-When booting up a restored image with autoresize active, wait until the the reboot sequence has occured.
+When booting up a restored image with autoresize active, **please wait until the the reboot sequence has occured.**<br>
 The login prompt may very well become visible before the autoresize function has rebooted.

 <hr>